LopesDaFonseca/datasciencecoursera/Getting and Cleaning Data Course Project/ReadMe.md

 - 'activity_labels.txt': Links the class labels with their activity name.

 The downloaded dataset also has Inertia Signals data which are not included in the tidy dataset because this is meant to only include mean and standard deviation measures of the signals' measurements, which were coded as mean() and std().
-Thus, this excludes other variables that contain the word "mean" but are composite measures (derived as weighted average of frequency or in windows), and are therefore excluded.
+Thus, this excludes other variables that contain the word "mean" but are composite measures (derived as weighted average of frequency or in a signal window sample), and are therefore excluded.
 Check the features.txt file in the unzipped data folder or from this repo (https://github.com/LopesDaFonseca/datasciencecoursera/blob/master/Getting%20and%20Cleaning%20Data%20Course%20Project/features.txt) for a complete list of variables avaliable for analysis or.

 ###The run_analysis script written in R will produce:###